 Students may be prohibited from direct or indirect physical and/or verbal contact with another individual or group.
 Reasonable restrictions to protect the safety and welfare of others may also be imposed.
 These include, but are not limited, to any and all forms of communication, access to university owned or controlled locations and specified minimum distances.

-11. Student Rights Guaranteed in the Complaint Resolution Procedures

-11.1 Burden of Proof
+5.13 Burden of Proof

-The burden of proof will rest upon the complainant.
-The complainant is usually a university staff member who is presenting the complaint on behalf of the university.
+The burden of proof will rest upon the conduct officer, a university staff member who is presenting the complaint on behalf of the university.

-11.2 Standard of Proof
+5.14 Standard of Proof

+The standard of proof will be “more likely than not.”
 A student is found to have violated this code when the student:

 a) Admits to the violation or

-b) The evidence available at the time of the hearing supports a finding of responsibility under this code.
+b) Information available at the time of the hearing supports a finding of responsibility. under this code.
 The standard of proof will be that it is “more likely than not” that the Code of Student Behavior has been violated.

-11.3 Notice of Charges
+5.5 Notice of Charges